 '''

 %option tables-file=FILE

+or

+--tables-file=FILE

 '''

 These options instruct flex to save the DFA tables to the file FILE.
 The tables will not be embedded in the generated scanner.
 The scanner will not function on its own.
 The scanner will be dependent upon the serialized tables.
 You must load the tables from this file at runtime before you can scan anything.